Youth Arts Grants

 Program Timeline

-• March 25: At midnight, the online application portal closes.
+March 31 – at midnight, the online application portal closes

-• May 2: Successful grant applicants will be notified by phone call and/or email.
+May 1 – successful grant applicants will be contacted by phone and/or email

 Confidentiality